 In December 2019, Paloma Health performed a nationwide survey to understand thyroid care in the United States better.
 Sixty-six percent of participants said they need to take two or more hours of their day to see their doctor.
 Remote visits eliminate this time waste.
 You can set up a consultation from home, which means you don't need to take time off from your commitments, find childcare, or put yourself at risk of coming into contact with other patients.

-Telemedicine is an excellent option for those who have a condition that requires regular blood tests or routine medication, like thyroid meds.
+Telemedicine is an excellent option for those who have a condition that requires regular blood tests or routine medication, like thyroid medication.
 Those with a thyroid condition should retest their thyroid hormone levels every six months.
 If you have a recent change in dose or medication, it's advisable to retest your thyroid after eight weeks and work with your doctor to adjust your dosage until your levels are stable.

 Many telemedicine companies, like Paloma Health, work with insurance companies to keep your costs down and quality of care high.
-In the instance that a company does not work with your particular insurance plan, you may find that an at-home blood test or virtual visit might still be priced lower than your typical insurance copay for an in-person lab or doctor visit.
+In the instance that a company does not work with your particular insurance plan, you may find that an at-home thyroid blood test or virtual visit might still be priced lower than your typical insurance copay for an in-person lab or doctor visit.
 Of course, at-home care costs vary depending on what services you need and your specific coverage plan.

 Some online medical practices offer access to a care team to ensure an enjoyable experience from end-to-end.
 Care advisors can provide one-on-one support to help you submit any required information or documents, answer questions about your specific situation, or follow-up about your treatment.